NicolasHov/NicolasHov.github.io/about.md

 - 20022..2023 [Moved to Brussels, Belgium]

-- 2021..2022 (15 months) **Trainer @ Matrice.io** Creation and management of a 3-months training in Full-Stack web developement for a public in professional retraining (NodeJs, framework ExpressJs, React Js, database with Sequelize, developer tools, best practices, agility).[See website](https://matrice.io/ecole/fullstack)
+- 2021..2022 (15 months) Paris, **Trainer @ Matrice.io** Creation and management of a 3-months training in Full-Stack web developement for a public in professional retraining (NodeJs, framework ExpressJs, React Js, database with Sequelize, developer tools, best practices, agility).[See website](https://matrice.io/ecole/fullstack)

 - 2020..2021 (8 months) **Mentor @ Openclassrooms** Mentoring on Web development program & Front-End program [The final project of one of my students](https://youtu.be/MPApUq8bo30?t=428)